 Seriously though, how do you keep a toddler from disrupting ANYTHING???
 There’s not a magic formula for toddlers.
 No two are the same.
 Boys and girls are different.
 Your house is different than your friend’s house.

-So how do you teach your older children while a little Tasmanian devil roams the halls?
+So how do you teach your older children while a busy little beaver roams the halls?

 A few suggestions: